lmiguelg/microfrontend-qiankun/README.md

-# micofrontend-qiankun
+# microfrontend-qiankun

-Microfrontends using Qiankun frame work.
+Microfrontends using Qiankun framework.
 Main application and sub applications are created using React framework.

 ## Start